 Set your low heart rate notification too!

-If your heart rate remains below a chosen beats per minute (BPM) for an inactive period of 10 minutes, your Apple Watch can also notify you of that.
+If your heart rate remains below a chosen beats per minute (BPM) for an inactive period of 10 minutes, your watch can notify you of that.

-Want to keep track of your heart rate on a regular basis?
+Want to regularly keep track of your heart rate?

 There are a few ways!